jdeluyck/kcoreorg-website/_posts/2006/2006-09-04-running-linux-on-a-dell-latitude-d610.md

 Hardware: Toshiba MK8026GA

-I&#8217;m not sure if this drive is a SATA or a PATA drive, but it&#8217;s behind the SATA bus.
+I'm not sure if this drive is a SATA or a PATA drive, but it's behind the SATA bus.
 As such, you need to activate the SCSI SATA driver ata_piix.

 DMA is automagically enabled.
 I use `hdparm` to set an extra parameter: `hdparm -F /dev/sda`